Tuesday 9 April 2024

 Sally Baitch & Arthur Ongley

 Sally Baitch, Maxx Music’s Community Music Coordinator, was our Guest Speaker on 11 August 2020, for our clubs first Zoom monthly meeting.
 Previously Head of Community and Adult Learning at Sage Gateshead in the north of England.
 Sally is no stranger to finding a way to involve people in music, “Singing has always played a big part in my life and I have seen how singing and playing an instrument, can really change people’s lives.
 There are particular benefits for seniors, who may be facing a variety of life changing situations”.
+Sally talked about the benefits of Music particularly during COVID 19 and introduced us to a number of press articles and Covid 19 music clips to prove her point.

 Arthur Ongley the Ukulele Master and Denise followed Sally and played a few entertaining songs to add to the spirit of the meeting and to demonstrate what Sally had to say.
 They came across well on Zoom and kept our feet tapping.
 Arthur has been playing the Ukulele since 2004.